sabinio/AssistDeploy/README.md

 ## Introduction
 This module will take an ispac file and deploy the dtsx packages contained within the ispac to an Integration Services Catalog.
 In addtion, because a SSIS Project requires more than just the dtsx packages (more on this later), this module aims to deploy these objects stored within a json file.
 The module also attempts to deploy all objects in such a way that it is idempotent.
 Each one of the functions contained have their own documentation in the header of the function.
-This readme will attempt to expand up on that documentation, But is is strongly encouraged that you read the header documentation within each function to understand better what is going on.
+This readme will attempt to expand up on that documentation, But it is strongly encouraged that you read the header documentation within each function to understand better what is going on.

 ## Sample
 There is a sample repo [here](https://github.com/sabinio/AssistDeploy_WWI_SSIS_Samples)